evamizer/irish_bee_population_timeseries/data/README.md

-# Phase 3 Diabetes Screening
+# Phase 4 Project - Predicting Irish Bee Populations

 Welcome scientists, politians, conservationists, concerned citizens, and beyond!
 For my fourth phase project in the Flatiron Data Science program, I have made a model that can help predict bee populations.